 Eating Habits

 Older hamsters naturally lose their appetites, especially when they’re close to the end of their lives.
-This isn’t a surefire way to determine age, but appetite loss can help determine if you have an elderly hamster.
+This isn’t a surefire way to determine age, but appetite loss can determine if you have an elderly hamster.

 Behavior